nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/biomed/1472-6947-3-8.txt:56:          Creators of biomedical databases use terminologies to technical/biomed/1472-6947-3-8.txt:624:        biomedical data sets.
 Public comment is welcomed.
 ```
-What it's doing and why it's useful:
+What it's doing and why it's useful: This command prints out the lines in the given files that contain a certain key phrase along with the corresponding line numbers.
+This can be useful when the user goes into the files where the key phrase has been found since they can easily find where the key phrase is located.
 Source: man grep